Praise the Lord! Blessed is the man who fears the Lord, who delights greatly in his commandments. Psalm 112:1

 and David his ten thousands.”

 8 Saul was very angry, and this saying displeased him.
-He said, “They have creditd David with ten thousands, and they have only credited me with thousands.
+He said, “They have credited David with ten thousands, and they have only credited me with thousands.
 What can he have more but the kingdom?”
-9 Saul watched David from that day and forward.
-10 And it came to pass on the next day, an evil spirit from God came mightily on Saul, and he prophesied in the middle of the house.
-David played music with his hand, as he did day by day.
-Saul had his spear in his hand; 11 and Saul threw the spear, for he said, “I will pin David to the wall!”
+9 Saul watched David from that day forward.
+10 And it came to pass that the next day, an evil spirit sent from God came mightily on Saul, and he was raving in the middle of the house.
+David had his hand at the lyre, playing as every other day.
+Saul had his spear in his hand, 11 and Saul threw the spear, for he said, “I will pin David to the wall!”
 David escaped from his presence twice.
-12 Saul was afraid of David, because the Lord was with him, and had departed from Saul.
-13 Therefore Saul removed him from his presence, and made him his captain over a thousand; and he went out and came in before the people.
+12 Saul was afraid of David because the Lord was with him and had departed from Saul.
+13 Therefore Saul removed him from his presence and made him his captain over a thousand, and he led the army out and brought them back.

-14 David behaved himself wisely in all his ways; and the Lord was with him.
-15 When Saul saw that he behaved himself very wisely, he stood in awe of him.
-16 But all Israel and Judah loved David; for he went out and came in before them.
+14 David behaved himself wisely in all his ways, and the Lord was with him.
+15 When Saul saw that he behaved himself very wisely, he stood in fearful awe of him.
+16 But all Israel and Judah loved David, for he led them to war and back.

 David Marries Michal

-17 Saul said to David, “Behold, my elder daughter Merab, I will give her to you as wife.
-Only be valiant for me, and fight the Lord’s battles.”
+17 Saul said to David, “My elder daughter Merab, I will give to you as wife.
+Only be valiant for me and fight the Lord’s battles.”
 For Saul said, “Don’t let my hand be on him, but let the hand of the Philistines be on him.”
 18 David said to Saul, “Who am I, and what is my life, or my father’s family in Israel, that I should be son-in-law to the king?”

 19 But at the time when Merab, Saul’s daughter, should have been given to David, she was given to Adriel the Meholathite as wife.

-20 Michal, Saul’s daughter, loved David; and they told Saul, and the thing pleased him.
+20 Saul’s daughter, Michal, loved David, and they told Saul, and this pleased him.
 21 Saul said, I will give her to him, that she may be a snare to him, and that the hand of the Philistines may be against him.
 Therefore Saul said to David, “You shall today be my son-in-law a second time.”
-22 Saul commanded his servants, “Talk with David secretly, and say, ‘Behold, the king has delight in you, and all his servants love you.
+22 Saul commanded his servants, “Talk with David secretly and say, ‘The king has delight in you, and all his servants love you.
 Now therefore be the king’s son-in-law.’ ”

-24 The servants of Saul told him, saying, “David spoke like this.”
+24 The servants of Saul told him, “David spoke like this.”

-30 Then the princes of the Philistines went out; and as often as they went out, David behaved himself more wisely than all the servants of Saul, so that his name was highly esteemed.
+30 Then the Philistines’ military leaders went out to battle, and as often as they went out, David behaved himself more wisely than all the servants of Saul, so that his name was highly esteemed.

 1 Samuel 19